observablehq/framework/docs/getting-started.md

 Framework’s local development server lets you preview your site in the browser as you make rapid changes.
 The preview server generates pages on-the-fly: as you edit files in your editor, changes are instantly streamed to your browser.

-<div class="tip">You can develop offline, but you must connect to the internet to <a href="./imports">import new libraries</a> from npm.
-Framework self-hosts imports: modules are downloaded from npm and stored in a local cache the first time you import them, and are included in <code>dist</code> when you build your project.
-In the future, we also plan to support importing from <code>node_modules</code>; please upvote <a href="https://github.com/observablehq/framework/issues/360">#360</a> if you are interested in this feature.</div>

 To start the preview server using npm:

 <pre data-copy>npm run dev</pre>